They look gorgeous, a feast to the eyes. You can’t help but wonder if they would taste delicious but are these edible flowers for cakes?

 14. Peony

-Peonies are edible flowers for cakes too, and they look stunning with enormous petals.
-Its petals serve as good food and are often used in teas, salads, and cakes.
-Peony flowers are light-colored and attractive, making a lovely decorative cake piece.
+Peonies are edible flowers for cakes, too, and they look stunning with their enormous petals.
+Their petals are good food and are often used in teas, salads, and cakes.
+Peony flowers are light-colored and attractive, making them a lovely decorative cake piece.

 The Botanical name is Paeonia.
 The flavor of the peony flower is likened to peach or strawberry.
 Yummy, I tell you.